ronymesquita/flutter-and-keycloak/README.md

 In the `AndroidManifest.xml` file, is also needed to put `android:usesCleartextTraffic="true"` at `application` tag.

-The configuration `android:usesCleartextTraffic` is required to used and IP address without HTTPS.
-To use and domain like `site.com` without HTTPS, is required to use [network security configuration](https://developer.android.com/training/articles/security-config).
+> The configuration `android:usesCleartextTraffic` is required to used and IP address without HTTPS.
+To use an domain like `site.com` without HTTPS, is required to use [network security configuration](https://developer.android.com/training/articles/security-config).

 ```xml
     <uses-permission android:name="android.permission.INTERNET" />